Apprentice-doa/PowerBI-E-Commerce-Data-Analytics/README.md

 + Seattle was the most revenue-generating city raking in $140,456,574.
 + ![city_analysis](https://github.com/Apprentice-doa/PowerBI-E-Commerce-Data-Analytics/blob/main/images/City_Analysis.png)

-## Data Publishing
+## Dashboard Publishing
-The data was published from the PowerBI environment and a link was generated for others to view and interact with the dashboard.
+The dashboard was published from the PowerBI environment and a link was generated for others to view and interact with the dashboard.
 Link to my dashboard: [E-Commerce Dashboard](https://bit.ly/ecommerce_intelligence)

 ## Feedback